AdreyanDistor/Student-Survey-Analysis/README.md

 **Null Hypothesis:** There is no correlation between the type of music people listen to and their favorite area of computer science.
 They are independent of one another.
 ### Preferred Genre Correlation Matrix
 ![image](https://github.com/AdreyanDistor/Student-Survey-Analysis/assets/117056281/246e64aa-8608-42c2-9a25-ccd2e4d4a0af)
+## **Hypothesis #2:** There is a correlation between GPA and whether or not they play an instrument.
+**Null Hypothesis:** There is no correlation between GPA and whether or not they play an instrument.
+They are independent from one another.
 ``` python
 df_wo0 = df[df['GPA'] != '0']
 df_woNAN = df[df['Play_Instrument'] != 'NaN']